TikhonJelvis/website/drafts/How-Clean-Should-Your-Code-Be/index.md

 It's not a matter of blindly applying "best practices".
 A lot of "best practices" *are* overkill for smaller projects, and over-engineering from the beginning can be fatal for a project.

 So is my advice just "it's better to write *good* code than to write *bad* code"?
 I mean, yes, that is the advice.
 If you can do that you're golden, and the only way to learn this is through experience[^experience].
+At the end of the day, writing good code is a skill you can and should learn, but it will take time and practice.

-But I can give you some hints and guidelines to get you started.
+At the very least, I can give you some hints and guidelines to get you started.

-The easiest place to start is to focus on **code hygiene**.
-By "hygiene", I mean factors that make your code readable but don't require much extra work.
+The first place to focus on **code hygiene**.
+By "hygiene", I mean factors that make your code readable but don't require extra work.
 You're changing *how* you write code, but you're not writing much *more* code:

   * Always use clear, intuitive names for variables and functions.
 At most, this costs a bit of extra thinking each time you introduce a new idea, and it never hurts.
 Just do it.